 Figure 1-4: sort_speed1.scl: maps the data to the file 1min.txt

 These are very basic examples of what is possible in terms of live-feed, or at least internet-fed data processing in Voracity.
-Other possibilities include data streaming in through pipes or procedures, or message brokers like Kafka or MQTT, per this video demonstration.
+Other possibilities include data streaming in through pipes or procedures, or message brokers, per this video demonstration.